Redblockmasteur/My-portfolio/posts/A_deeper_look_at_BattleIA.md

 ---
 title: "BattleIA: Behind the Code"

-subtitle: "Exploring the Software Arsenal of Our Battle Bot"
+subtitle: "Exploring the Software Arsenal of Our Battle Bot."

 date: "2023-06-10"